KBismark/labsmonitor/RENDER_DEPLOYMENT.md

 3. Verify the backend service URL is correct and accessible
 4. Make sure the environment variable is set before the build process

+### **Issue 6: CORS Errors**
+**Symptoms**: "Access to XMLHttpRequest has been blocked by CORS policy" errors **Solution**:
+1. Ensure `ALLOWED_ORIGINS` is set in backend environment variables
+2. Include your frontend URL: `https://your-frontend-service-name.onrender.com`
+3. Verify the backend service is running and accessible
+4. Check that the CORS configuration is properly applied

 ## 🔒 **Security Best Practices**

 ### **Environment Variables**